 Photo by Andrea Piacquadio via Pexels

-A real property tax is a direct tax imposed on the ownership of lands and buildings or other improvements thereon, not otherwise exempted.
+A real property tax in the Philippines is a direct tax imposed on the ownership of lands and buildings or other improvements thereon, not otherwise exempted.
 It is levied by the local government and collected whether the property is used or not.

 A condo unit is regarded as a real property subject to RPT.